barongracias/wednesday-video/README.md

 ## Safety/consent
 - This is a local-first demo; remind participants to consent before sharing.
 Add moderation/reporting before wider use.
 - A local “Report content” button lets you log issues; it does not notify anyone yet.
+- Consent modal appears before recording; unsupported devices get a fallback banner to use uploads instead.

 ## Tests (Playwright scaffold)
 - `cd tests && npm install`
 - Serve the app (e.g., `python -m http.server 8000`), set `BASE_URL=http://localhost:8000`, then run `npm test`.
-- Smoke test covers loading the home page and demo controls.
+- Smoke tests cover loading, demo controls, theme toggle, and presence of fetch controls.
+Add `BASE_URL` to exercise backend fetches.

 ## Known limitations / improvements
 - **Storage/sharing:** Browser storage is local-only; videos are not persisted across devices.
 Next step: S3/GCS-backed storage with signed upload URLs and short-lived download tokens.
-- **Auth & privacy:** No authentication yet.
-Add magic-link sign-in, invite links, and private circles.
+- **Auth & privacy:** Magic-link is mock; add real email delivery, invite links, and private circles.
 Include consent copy + moderation/reporting.
 - **Notifications:** No reminders today.
 Add push (APNs/FCM/Web Push) and calendar holds to nudge the weekly host.
 - **Fairness:** Rotation is deterministic and local; add a server source of truth, time zone awareness, and auditability for “who’s next.”
 - **Recording support:** `MediaRecorder` is required; iOS 14.3+ only.
 Use “upload existing video” fallback where unsupported; native apps would improve capture/background uploads.
-- **Bandwidth:** Add client-side compression and upload progress; cap duration to ~90s.
+- **Bandwidth:** Add client-side compression/resumable uploads; cap duration to ~90s.
+Multipart endpoints are currently mock.

 ## Mobile readiness
 - Layout is responsive and touch-friendly; uses `playsinline` for video on iOS/Android.